Keep in mind that perfect is the enemy of good and don’t be afraid to fail and fail quickly.

 Gordie spends much of his spare time with friends and family.
 In addition to watching Canadian sports teams, Dhaliwal is also interested in American football.
 Over the years, Gordie has built a company with an outstanding reputation in the Canadian home development market.

 We wanted to name the business something that embodied our mission which was to create industry leading structures that people wanted to live and work in.
 When something is legendary, it’s timeless, it’s awesome, it’s something you want to be a part of.
 That’s the idea we were going for with the name.

 A typical day for me is spent focusing on the broad vision and direction for the business.
 We have various project managers, administrators, contractors and sub-contractors that handle a lot of the day to day that I used to be involved in.
 Now I focus on things like strategic positioning for new projects, working with local governments and the public to work out logistics for new projects, and then making sure my top managers have what they need to get their jobs done.

-How do your projects come to life?It all really starts with a creative vision and there are a lot of people that give input on that.
+It all really starts with a creative vision and there are a lot of people that give input on that.
 We start with an initial consultation.
 Our team offers this for free and we work with a client on what their overall goals and objectives are for a given project.
 Next, we move to the architecture and design process where we bring the client’s vision to life on paper so they can really wrap their heads around what things could potentially look like.
 After that we move to a contract and proposal process where we give our best estimate as to what things will cost.

 City planning and approval is a crucial part of the process.
 If local governments and the public are not on board, the whole project can be stalled.
 Once we get the green light, we move to interior design and selection.
 This is where the client can pick all of the custom build selections for their home.
 Finally, we finishing and after care which is where all of the construction takes place.